 The base camp manager and I set up a survey station for 3-D mapping.

-Before we collected anything, we needed to prepare.
+Before anyone collected any data, though, we needed to prepare.
+This place is unlike any other place.
+We needed to learn and practice mountaineering skills to go high on the mountain.
 We needed to test our equipment in the extreme weather.
-And we needed to work with our Sherpa climbing team, the key to our success.
+And we needed to work with our Sherpa climbing team that would be one of the keys to our success.
 Sherpas are Tibetan people living on the high southern slopes of the Himalaya.
 They are known for providing support for climbers.

 Sherpa team members attended a ceremony for the safety of our team before a climb.

-Crampons on boots and ice axes helped with the climbing.
+Crampons on boots and ice axes help with the climbing.